2017 - Experimental typography

 GIF: fluid typography exploring the relationship between right and wrong

-During this project I looked into the basics of temporal typography, and built my research based on an interview I did with Dr. Barbara Brownie, who holds a Ph.D. in temporal typography and is considered an expert on the field.
+For this project I looked into the basics of temporal typography.
+I built my research based on an interview I did with Dr. Barbara Brownie, who holds a Ph.D. in temporal typography and is considered an expert on the field.

-There are several sub-categories within temporal typography, but I focused on fluid and elastic typography for this project.
+There are several sub-categories within temporal typography.
+I focused on fluid and elastic typography for this project.

 Fluid typography is change within the letter itself — sometimes to the extent that it loses its identity or legibility or both.
 The letter transforms from its original identity to take on a new identity, which can be another letterform or even a pictorial or an abstract shape.